 Director, Career Development

-For the past four years, Matthew Jaffe has been the Institute’s Communications Director, managing all video and written content at the IOP, including “The Axe Files” podcast.
+For the past four years, Matt has been the Institute’s Communications Director, managing all video and written content at the IOP, including “The Axe Files” podcast.
 From August 2017 thru December 2017 he served as served as the Institute’s Interim Executive Director.
 Prior to joining the IOP, he covered national politics for eight years as a reporter and producer for ABC News, winning an Emmy Award in 2009 and a Peabody Award in 2013.
 Initially based in the network’s Washington, D.C., bureau, he was an embedded reporter with the 2008 campaign of then vice-presidential candidate Joe Biden.
 After the campaign, he covered finance and the federal response to the nation’s economic crisis.
 In 2010, he was named ABC News’ digital reporter covering the U.S. Senate.
 The following year, Matthew covered the Republican presidential primary for both ABC News and Univision.
 In 2012, Matthew moved to ABC’s Chicago bureau, covering stories such as Hurricane Sandy, the Boston Marathon bombing, and the election of Pope Francis.
-A native of Philadelphia, he earned his B.A. from Georgetown University and has studied in Spain, England, Mexico, and Costa Rica.

 Director, Operations & Budget

-Prior to joining the Institute, Katrina most recently served as executive assistant to the general counsel and deputy superintendent of the Illinois State Board of Education while she was completing an MA in counseling from Roosevelt University.
-Prior to assisting the general counsel, she provided administrative support to the special education division for the Board.
+Katrina joined the IOP in the fall of 2012.
+As Director of Operations and Budget, Katrina manages the IOP’s overall budget, personnel matters, and facilities operations under the guidance of the IOP’s Director and Executive Director.
+Prior to joining the Institute, Katrina worked at the Illinois State Board of Education while she was completing an MA in counseling from Roosevelt University.
 After earning a BS in criminal justice and urban studies from the University of Wisconsin-Milwaukee in 2005, Katrina worked in the narcotics unit of the Baltimore City State’s Attorney’s Office and moved to Chicago in 2008.

+Alicia has managed the Pritzker Fellows program since spring quarter 2017, and prior to that was Speaker Series director.
 Alicia Sams comes to the IOP with over 20 years of experience producing and directing award-winning documentaries and feature films for television and theatrical release.
-She has worked on films covering politics and public affairs, the arts, and cultural history for distributors including HBO, IFC, PBS, AMC, Sony Pictures Classics, Sundance Channel, Koch-Lorber, and BBC.
+She has worked on films covering politics and public affairs, the arts, and cultural history for distributors including HBO, Amazon, IFC, PBS, AMC, Sony Pictures Classics, Sundance Channel, Koch-Lorber, and BBC.
 From 2006 to 2008, she chronicled the presidential campaign of then-Senator Barack Obama for HBO, a journey depicted in the Emmy Award-winning film “By the People: The Election of Barack Obama.”
 A frequent panelist and lecturer at festivals, colleges and universities around the country, Alicia is a native of Washington, D.C. and holds a BA in English from Harvard University.